Giving by our Church

-We receive an annual grant from the Luxembourg Government which at the moment covers the salaries of our Chaplain and Lay Assistant.
+We receive an annual grant from the Luxembourg Government which at the moment covers the salaries of our clergy.
 All the other expenses of running our church here in Luxembourg are supported entirely by the generosity of the congregation.
 Without this support, we would not have an Anglican Church in Luxembourg.
 Proceeds from fundraising events such as the Arts Festival and Summer Fun Day do not go to church funds but to charitable causes.

 Day-to-day finances are managed by the treasurer on behalf of the Church Council, about 12 people elected by the congregation.
 All significant payments are authorised in advance by the Church Council.
 Annual Accounts are prepared and audited.

 Use the QR code below to make payment from your mobile phone

 Give By Bank Transfer

 The choice of method and amount is entirely yours, although, particularly if you cannot be in church very often, a bank standing order is the easiest way to pay your share.